-Vhat are some questions you'd like to ask students on campus?
-Vhat are some questions you'd like to What parts of the campus would you r most like to see and why?
+some questions you'd like to ask students on campus? some questions you'd like to ask someone who works there? some questions you a like to ask someone who works mere.
+Vhat par s of the campus would you most like to see and why?